mlabs-haskell/cardano-purescript/README.md

 # cardano-purescript

-This is an overview of open source PureScript (and JavaScript) packages that facilitate Cardano dApp development
+This is an overview of open source PureScript (and JavaScript) packages that facilitate Cardano dApp development.

 - [cardano-transaction-lib](https://github.com/Plutonomicon/cardano-transaction-lib/pulls) -  A Purescript framework for building smart contract transactions on Cardano
 - [purescript-cip30-typesafe](https://github.com/mlabs-haskell/purescript-cip30-typesafe) - safe error handling for CIP-30 wrappers